sodazone/xcm-testing-tools/README.md

 1. Download binaries:

-> Note: if you are running in an non x86_64 architecture, please download the appropiate binaries manually.
+> Note: if you are running in a non x86_64 architecture, please download the appropiate binaries manually.

 ```shell
 just download
 ```

+The script will download the following binaries:
+- zombienet
+- polkadot
+- polkadot-parachain
+- astar-collator

 2. Run Zombienet: